MicrosoftDocs/semantic-kernel-docs/semantic-kernel/support/v2-openai-migration-guide.md

 {
 Before: From Azure.Core.Pipeline
 -    Transport = new HttpClientTransport(httpClient),
+-    RetryPolicy = new RetryPolicy(maxRetries: 0), // Disable Azure SDK retry policy if and only if a custom HttpClient is provided.
+-    Retry = { NetworkTimeout = Timeout.InfiniteTimeSpan } // Disable Azure SDK default timeout

 After: From OpenAI SDK -> System.ClientModel
 +    Transport = new HttpClientPipelineTransport(httpClient),
++    RetryPolicy = new ClientRetryPolicy(maxRetries: 0); // Disable retry policy if and only if a custom HttpClient is provided.
++    NetworkTimeout = Timeout.InfiniteTimeSpan; // Disable default timeout
 };
 ```